Diascia (Twinspur) Growth and Care Guide

 Pink Diascia Flowers

-Purchase Diascia Online Today - We Ship Premium Varieties to your Door!
+Shop Diascia Online Today!
+We Ship Premium Varieties to your Door.

 Introduction To Diascia

-With my love of bold colors, it was of course Diascia Darla Red that I first planted as an accent plant in my part-sun containers.
+With my love of bold colors, it was of course Diascia 'Darla® Red' that I first planted as an accent plant in my part-sun containers.
 I’ll be honest, my plants suffered from chronic abuse that year due to health reasons.
 I knew that Diascia would not be showy in the summer, but the other plants in my part-sun planter flourished.
-Then, come October, my showy summer plants receded and Diascia Darla Red was again at the forefront, blooming and showing off.
+Then, come October, my showy Summer plants receded and my Diascia was again at the forefront, blooming and showing off.
 Again, I am reminded that Diascia is a cool season bloomer and we all should treat it like that.
 Incorporating cool season bloomers in pots will ensure that you have longevity of blooms till first frost, after the showy plants have spent themselves to death.

 Characteristics of Diascia (Twinspur)